 The Committee on University Government began work on a comprehensive revision of the Faculty Code in 2003.
 The first four Articles were comprehensively revised by the General Faculty on January 16, 2004.
-This edition includes the complete text of the Code as amended through that date.
+This edition includes the complete text of the Code as amended through March 1, 2005.